Senior Care Marketing

 At Caring.com, we’ve seen dramatic increases in the “Provider Response” feature being used by senior living communities and home care agencies over the last couple of years.
-From 2012 to 2013, there was a 61% increase in the amount of provider responses posted in our Senior Care Directory, and from 2013 to 2014, the volume more than tripled.
+From 2012 to 2013, there was a 61% increase in the amount of provider responses posted in our senior living and senior care directories, and from 2013 to 2014, the volume more than tripled.
 These savvy providers are paying attention to what’s being said about their service offering, and taking the opportunity to post responses to both negative and positive reviews on their listings.
-Here are some samples of their comments:

 For assisted living and memory care communities listed on Caring.com: To earn the annual Caring Stars award, the stringent criteria require responding to negative reviews on your listing.
 You simply cannot qualify for a “service excellence” award if responding to critical feedback isn’t part of your service package.

 If you have an enhanced (paid) listing on Caring.com, you will receive automated alerts when new reviews are posted.
 Those review alerts will include convenient quick links to online forms where you can input information to contest a review or post a response.